 Your Company has innovation as part of its motto.
 It is always thrive to be a pioneerfor adoption new technologies which either be useful for generating new business for itscustomers or for its self-use.
 It evaluates the best available technology for improvingits performance and quality of its service operations.

 ii.
 The benefits derived like product improvement cost reduction product developmentor import substitution:

 Your Company has adopted new technology to strengthen its infrastructure in the USwhich is leveraged by many customers that has helped giving top quality uninterruptedservices.
 It has adopted new technologies to apply to solve challenges faced by customers.

 iii.
 In case of imported technology (imported during the last three years reckoned fromthe beginning of the financial year):

-No technology was imported during the three preceding years under review.
+Your Company has not imported technology during the three preceding years under review.

 iv.
 Expenditure incurred on Research and Development:

 Your Company has been continuously working on innovative projects which are eitherpart of- New features of their ADiTaaS product;